adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/d validation and eslint.md

 ```

 - _minLength_ and _required_ validators are provided by Mongoose
-  - We can make custom validators if the built in one are not enough
+  - We can make custom validators if the built-in ones are not enough
 - If you try to store an invalid note, then operation will throw exception
   - Change code to pass exception to error handler middleware: